raularauj0/findMultiples/notes.md

 - test if value plus limit return 4 (should return 4 when value plus limit equals a two)

 ## pomodoro 3 (restart again)
-- refactoring the domain
+- refactoring the domain ✅

+- should return value ✅

+- create prod code for return value ✅

+- should return limit ✅

+- create prod code for return limit ✅

+## pomodoro 4

+- should return value plus limit ✅

+-create the prod code for return value plus limit 🚧

+## pomodoro 5

+- should return value plus limit ✅

+- create the prod code for return value plus limit ✅

-- should return value
+- should return value times limit 🚧
+- create the prod code for return value plus limit 🚧

+✅ done 🚧 WIP ❌ MOVED

+## pomodoro 6

+- refactoring prod code to pass in 'should return value times limit' and 'should return value plus limit' ✅

-- should return limit
+- should return value times limit ✅
+- create the prod code for return value plus limit ✅